TSQAteam/Automated-API-Testing-Using-Postman-Collections/README.md

 ![alt text](https://github.com/TSQAteam/Automated-API-Testing-Using-Postman-Collections/blob/master/Screens/Side_Bar.png)

-Now open the CREATE A NEW COLLECTION modal either from Launch screen > Create New tab > Collection or New button > Collection or Sidebar > Collections > New collection
+Now open the CREATE A NEW COLLECTION modal either from Launch screen > Create New tab > Collection or New button > Collection or Sidebar > Collections > New collection.

-In the CREATE A NEW COLLECTION modal:
+In the **CREATE A NEW COLLECTION** modal:
 -	Enter a name and optional description.
 -	Select an authorization type.
 (You can enter here for the collection or you can override this by specifying in the individual request.
 Here in this document, we specified in individual requests)
 -	Enter a pre-request script to execute before the collection runs.
 (You can enter here for the collection or you can override this by specifying in the individual request.
 Here in this document, we specified in individual requests)